Stevenpach10/Practica2019-UDC/README.md

 # Graduation project to opt for bachelor's degree in Computer Engineering.
-Technological Institute of Costa Rica.
+Instituto Tecnologico de Costa Rica.
 ## Steven Andrey Pacheco Portuguez, Universidade Da Coruña Sept-2019 to Dic-2019.
 In the present work, we implement a neural network architecture with the ability to transform an image to several strokes in a sequential way it allows us to simulate in a better form the drawing way of the human being, for this we used the QuickDraw! data set, through the use of Sketch-pix2seq architecture.
 It allows getting a set of strokes to follow given an input image.
 Consequently, we apply inverse kinematic to reach drawing replication.